hertzsprung/cutcell-advection/src/slant-cell-advection/small-cell-avoidance.md

 - **no additional CFL constraints whatsoever!**
 - says cell merging is only 1st order at boundary
 - says that losing 2nd order accuracy at boundary should not be a problem for atmospheric flows over orography -- **do we think this is (still) true?**
+- lots of citations about other grid types

 lock2008 (phd thesis)